 If you wash your hair before bed, be sure you fully dry your hair before going to sleep.
 Your hair is weakest when it is wet, so sleeping with damp hair leaves your hair more vulnerable to breakage.
 If you don’t want to go through an entire blow-dry routine before bed, use a microfiber towel to get rid of excess water.
 Microfiber towels are thought to reduce frizz and speed up drying more than a regular bath towel.
 If you don’t have time to let your long hair air dry and you have to blow dry, invest in a good hairdryer that will reduce frizz.
 You can also apply a heat-protectant treatment or primer to the ends of your hair to speed up blow-drying and defend against damage.

+There is some truth behind the myths of silk pillowcases regarding its beauty benefits.
 Silk or satin pillowcases are much more gentle on hair than average cotton pillowcases and will reduce breakage.
 The smaller fibers of silk pillowcases prevent your ends from damage and pulling, especially if you are a restless sleeper.
 And silk pillowcases are really comfortable, so that’s a bonus.

 Sleeping with your hair in a messy bun or ponytail puts tension on your scalp for such a long time that it can cause scalp damage that leads to hair damage.
 If you have to get your hair away from your face while you are sleeping, choose a three-strand braid, fishtail braid, or Dutch braid.
 The braid will save your ends from excessive breakage and your scalp from damage.
 Also, if you sleep with your hair in a braid, you will wake up with heatless waves in your hair with no effort at all.
 If you absolutely must put your hair in a ponytail before bed, use a scrunchie instead of an elastic.
 Elastic ties hair too tight, which causes breakage.
 You can also go with a low ponytail at the nape of your neck to reduce breakage.